What you can do about neighbourhood noise

 Nuisance dogs and cats

-If the noise is from a nuisance dog or cat please visit our Nuisance dogs and cats page.
+If the noise is from a nuisance dog or cat please visit our Pet laws page for information about the steps to follow to resolve any noise issues.